What is primaquine phosphate?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of primaquine phosphate to prevent relapses of malaria caused by the parasites P. vivax or P. ovale in people with HIV.

 The recommended uses may not always be consistent with FDA-approved uses of primaquine phosphate.
-See the guidelines for complete information on recommended uses of primaquine phosphate in adults and adolescents with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted.
+See the Guidelines for complete information on recommended uses of primaquine phosphate in adults and adolescents with HIV.
+Primaquine phosphate may have other recommended uses not listed above.

 What should I tell my health care provider before taking primaquine phosphate?